pagkly/Zed/Investopedia3/National Association of Realtors (NAR) Definition.md

 National Association of Realtors (NAR) Definition
 ## What Is the National Association of Realtors (NAR)?

-The National Association of Realtors (NAR) is a national organization of [real estate](https://www.investopedia.com/terms/r/realestate.asp) brokers, known as [realtors](https://www.investopedia.com/terms/r/realtor.asp), created to promote the real estate profession and foster professional behavior in its members.
-The association has its own [code of ethics](https://www.investopedia.com/terms/c/code-of-ethics.asp) to which it requires its members to adhere.
+The National Association of Realtors (NAR) is a national organization of [[real estate]](https://www.investopedia.com/terms/r/realestate.asp) brokers, known as [[realtors]](https://www.investopedia.com/terms/r/realtor.asp), created to promote the real estate profession and foster professional behavior in its members.
+The association has its own [[code of ethics]](https://www.investopedia.com/terms/c/code-of-ethics.asp) to which it requires its members to adhere.

 As of 2020, the NAR has over 1.38 million members worldwide, including 600,000 members in the United States.
-It has 54 state associations (including D.C., Guam, the U.S. Virgin Islands and Puerto Rico) as well as more than 1,400 national and international [affiliate](https://www.investopedia.com/terms/a/affiliate.asp) organizations.1
+It has 54 state associations (including D.C., Guam, the U.S. Virgin Islands and Puerto Rico) as well as more than 1,400 national and international [[affiliate]](https://www.investopedia.com/terms/a/affiliate.asp) organizations.1

 ### Key Takeaways